310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% endbubble %}

 {% bubble Kanata pastsmile %}
-heheh. i gave mikejima a Job to do. he is an important Person within ryuseitai, yes?
+fufu. i gave mikejima a Job to do. he is an important Person within ryuseitai, yes?

 i got him to allow me in ryuseitai with that Authority.